cbliu111/met/README.md

 For running the simulation, a transition matrix with corresponding propensity function should be provided.
 After specifying the initial population, time points for recording, number of trajectories and number of CPU threads in the `model.py` file, the simulation can be simply done using the script in `ssa.py`.

+# Plot the results
+Example scripts from reproducing the figures in the manuscripts are provided in the file `toggle_plot.ipynb`.

+The file can be opened with applications such as vscode, jupyter notebook or pycharm.

+Running the code requires state sampling files from Gillespie, RNN and MET.

+Time-dependent averaged trajectories, marginal distributions, pair-wise joint distributions and comparison of mean are used to visualize the sampling results.